 The creation of the World Wide Web has had a profound impact on the ease with which information can be distributed and presented.
-This has spurred an increasing interest from professionals, the general public, and consequently politicians to make publicly available the tremendous wealth of information kept in museums, archives and libraries - the so-called "memory organisations".
-Quite naturally, their development has focused on presentation, such as websites and interfaces to their local databases.
+In the sequence, there has been an increasing interest from professionals, public and politicians to make publicly available the tremendous wealth of information kept in museums, archives and libraries, the so-called "memory organisations".
+Quite naturally, their development has focussed on individual presentations - websites and interfaces to their local databases.
 Now with more and more information becoming available, there is an increasing demand for targeted global search, comparative studies, data transfer and data migration between heterogeneous sources of cultural contents.
-This requires interoperability not only at the encoding level - a task solved well by XML for instance - but also at the more complex semantics level, where lie the characteristics of the domain.
+This requires interoperability not only on the encoding level - a task solved well by XML for instance - but also of the complex semantics, which are characteristic for this domain.

-Formal methods are very helpful to deal effectively with the large amounts of information coming together on the Internet.
+Formal methods are very helpful to deal effectively with the large amounts of information coming together on the Internet need.
 Information about cultural heritage poses particular challenges for formal handling - rather not, as often assumed, because it is ill defined, but because of its high diversity, and the intrinsic incompleteness of information about the past.
 So far most attempts for semantic interoperability have concentrated on the development and standardization of a shared core data structure (e.g. the CIDOC Relational Model) and a terminology system.
-In cases a common data structure seemed to be impossible, at least a common metadata schema as "finding aids" have been attempted, the most prominent example being the Dublin Core Element Set.
+In cases a common data structure seemed to be impossible, at least a common metadata schema as "finding aids" has been attempted, the most prominent example being the Dublin Core Element Set.
 On the terminology side, the Library of Congress Subject Headings and the Art & Architecture Thesaurus are characteristic examples of standards in the US and beyond, for which equivalents in several other languages have been created.

 In the meanwhile, the reality of semantic interoperability is getting frustrating.
-In the cultural area alone, dozens of "standard" and hundreds of proprietary metadata and data structures exist, as well as hundreds of terminology systems.
-Core systems like the Dublin Core represent a common denominator by far too small to fulfill advanced requirements.
-Overstretching its already limited semantics in order to capture complex contents leads to further loss of meaning ("metadata pidgin"[1]), even though most of the contents encoded in the various structures seem to be pretty comprehensive in common sense terms, and are often inter-related.
-We make the hypothesis that much of the diversity of data and metadata structures is due to the fact that they are designed for data capturing - as a guide for good practice of what should be documented, and to optimise coding and storage costs for a specific application - far more than for interpreting data.
-Necessarily, these data structures are relatively flat (in order to suggest a workflow of entering data to the user) and full of application-specific hidden constants and simplifications.
+Only in the cultural area dozens of "standard" and hundreds of proprietary metadata and data structures exist, and hundreds of terminology systems.
+Core systems like Dublin Core represent a common denominator by far too small to fulfil advanced requirements.
+Its overstretching of semantics in order to capture complex contents leads to further loss of meaning ("metadata pidgin"[1]), even though most of the contents encoded in the various structures seems to be pretty well comprehensive to common sense and is often related to each other.
+We make the hypothesis that much of the diversity of data and metadata structures is due to the fact, that they are designed for data capturing - as guide for good practice of what should be documented, and to optimise coding and storage costs for a specific application, by far more than for interpreting data.
+Necessarily, these data structures are relatively flat

+(in order to suggest a workflow of entering data to the user) and full of application specific hidden constants and simplifications.